 For this, you need to get all the paperwork ready and on time, as per the given Statute of Limitations, which is usually two years from the date of the accident.
 Once you are confident that you have everything available, your attorney can file your claim in court, to be determined by a judge.
 The judge's decision will be based on the amount and nature of the evidence presented in court.
 If indeed, you did not violate any bicycle law to cause the accident, the at-fault party will be held fully responsible for your damages.

-Find an Orange County Personal Injury Attorney Near Me
+Find an Orange County Bicycle Injury Attorney Near Me

 California bicycle laws are meant to keep cyclists and other road users safe at all times.
 They can also be used as a parameter by which your personal injury case is determined in a civil court.
 At the Orange County Personal Injury Attorney, we have experienced personal injury attorneys that could help determine which bicycle laws affect your personal injury case.
 If you have been injured in an accident, call us at 714-876-1959 if you are in Orange County, CA, and let us help in your pursuit of the compensation you deserve.